HEnquist/camilladsp/README.md

   The `File` and `Stdin` capture devices support two additional optional parameters, for advanced handling of raw files and testing:
   * `skip_bytes`: Number of bytes to skip at the beginning of the file or stream.
 This can be used to skip over the header of some formats like .wav (which typically has a fixed size 44-byte header).
 Leaving it out or setting to zero means no bytes are skipped.
   * `read_bytes`: Read only up until the specified number of bytes.
-Leave it out to read until the end of the file or stream.
+Leave it out or set it to zero to read until the end of the file or stream.

   * Example, this will skip the first 50 bytes of the file (index 0-49) and then read the following 200 bytes (index 50-249).
     ```